nrfconnect/sdk-sidewalk/doc/migration_guide.rst

 The user interface was changed to better support boards with a smaller amount of buttons and LEDs.

-The following table shows button action differences between the old template samples and new :ref:`sidewalk_end_device` application in the :ref:`sidewalk_hello` variant:
+The following table shows button action differences between the old template samples and new :ref:`sidewalk_end_device` application in the :ref:`variant_sidewalk_hello` variant:

 +--------------------------------+--------------------------+-------------------------+
 | Button action                  | Old mapping              | New mapping             |